 - this is not a secret (false positive)

 Ignoring an incident means that you don't want GitGuardian to consider it anymore.
 If a new occurrence appears for an ignored incident, GitGuardian will not reopen it or alert you.

 As explained in the section How GitGuardian works, GitGuardian scans every commit in real-time and sends an alert upon detection of a new incident.
 All the members of the dashboard are alerted by email, and on their alerting integrations, in order to tackle the new incident as quickly as possible.

 Note that for incidents detected thanks to historical scanning, we do not send an alert per incident but rather an email recap with all the incidents discovered on a given historical scan.

 As mentioned above, all the members of the dashboard receive alert upon regression of an already-resolved incident.

 Investigation and remediation of an incident can take some time.
 So let your teammates know that you are currently working on a given incident, by declaring the assignee, in order not to duplicate work within your team.

 Prioritizing and knowing which incident is more severe than another can be very challenging, especially when you are dealing with a large number of incidents.
 Have a look at our Prioritize and explore guide to read our good pratices for spotting the incidents you need to tackle first.

 Once you decide which incident you want to work on, a new phase of collaboration and remediation starts.
-GitGuardian tries to help you as much as possible along the way by delivering as much as contextual information as possible and by providing features that help you get in touch with the appropriate stakeholders and check that the incident has been properly remediated.
+GitGuardian helps you by providing as much as contextual information as possible and features that help you get in touch with the appropriate stakeholders and check that the incident has been properly remediated.
 Read more about this topic in our Collect feedback and Remediate sections.

 All user activity and team notes attached to a given incident can be found in the Timeline section of the incident page.